farcasterxyz/contracts/docs/docs.md

 ## 1.3.
 Key Registry

 The Key Registry contract lets addresses with an fid add or remove public keys.
 Keys added onchain are tracked by Hubs and can be used to sign Farcaster messages.
 The same key can be added by different fids and can exist in different states.
-Keys contain a scheme that indicates how they should be interpreted and used.
+Keys contain a key type that indicates how they should be interpreted and used.
 During registration, metadata can also be emitted to provide additional context about the key.
+Keys contain a metadata type indicating how this metadata should be validated and interpreted.
+The Key Registry validates metadata at registration time and rejects keys with invalid metadata.

-### Schemes
+### Key Types

-The only scheme today is SCHEME_1 that indicates that a key is an EdDSA key and should be allowed to sign messages on behalf of this fid on Farcaster Hubs.
+The only key type today is TYPE_1 that indicates that a key is an EdDSA key and should be allowed to sign messages on behalf of this fid on Farcaster Hubs.

+### Metadata Types

+Key types may have multiple associated metadata types, indicating how their associated metadata should be validated and interpreted.
+The only metadata type today is key TYPE_1, metadata TYPE_1, for "signed key request" metadata.
+See section [1.4.1](#141-signed-key-request-validator) for more on signed key requests.

 ### Invariants

 1. Addition: A key can only move to the added state if it was previously in the null state.
+2. Valid metadata: A key can only move to the added state if its metadata passes validation.
-2. Removal: A key can only move to the removed state if it was previously in the added state.
+3. Removal: A key can only move to the removed state if it was previously in the added state.
-3. Reset: A key can only move to the null state if it was previously in the added state, the contract hasn't been migrated, and the action was performed by the owner.
+4. Reset: A key can only move to the null state if it was previously in the added state, the contract hasn't been migrated, and the action was performed by the owner.
-4. Events: Event invariants are specified in comments above each event.
+5. Events: Event invariants are specified in comments above each event.

 ### Assumptions